-- 1. A certificate revocation request can only be made by a party responsible for the service utilizing the Certificate. - 2.
-Certificate Revocation Requests are delivered to the CA's representative. - 3.
-The identity of the party presenting the revocation request is always authenticated.
-All revocation events are recorded. - 4.
+- 1. A Certificate revocation request can be made by a Certificate Subject, Certificate Subscriber, Certificate Subscriber's representative or the CA. - 2.
+Certificate revocation requests can be made at a bank branch in person or over telephone or by calling the Revocation Service. - 3.
+The maker of a revocation request must, when making the revocation request, state their name, the company they represent and their telephone number as well as the serial number of the Certificate they want revoked or their Web Services channel username.
+The revocation request is considered received only if all this information has been stated. - 4.
 Revocation information is available to all Relying Parties through the VA. - 5.
-Revocation Requests are handled without delay. - 6.
+The Revocation Service handles revocation requests without delay. - 6.
 Revocation Requests are authenticated according to the CPS. - 7.
 The CA can also offer a possibility to temporarily revoke (suspend) Certificates.
 The CA describes procedures related to this in the CPS. - 8.
 When a Certificate has been permanently revoked, it can no longer be returned back to use.